TG9541/stm8ef/README.md

 STM8S003F3P6-based thermostat board with a 3 digit 7S-LED display, relay, and a 10k NTC sensor.
 This very cheap board can be used easily for single input/single output control applications with a basic UI (e.g. timer, counter, dosing, monitoring).

-* Binary size below 5300 bytes
+* Binary size about 5600 bytes
 * Selected feature set:
+  * 7S-LED display and board keys
+  * Half-duplex serial interface through sensor header
   * compile to Flash
   * background task
   * CREATE-DOES>